CosmWasm/docs-deprecated/docs/intro/composition.md

 Note that these type-safe wrappers are not tied to an *implementation* of a contract, but rather the contract's *interface*.
 Thus, we could create a small library with a list of standard/popular interfaces (like the ERCxxx specs) represented with such
 "newtypes".
-A contract creator could import one of these wrappers and then easily call the contract, regardless of implmentation, as long as it supported the proper interface
+A contract creator could import one of these wrappers and then easily call the contract, regardless of implementation, as long as it supported the proper interface